OneIdentity/IdentityManager.ApiSdk/doc/05-composition-api-plugins.md

 In a Composition API plugin, add a public class implementing the `ICartCheckProvider` interface to integrate with the cart check.

 Another class implementing `ICartCheck` is responsible for creating check classes for the individual cart items.
-The `ICartItemCheck` object implement the actual checking logic for a single item.
+The `ICartItemCheck` object implements the actual checking logic for a single item.
 The object has access to a `ICartItemCheckContext` that provides the user's session and the cart item being checked.

 ```csharp
 public class CartCheckProvider : ICartCheckProvider, IKnownTypeProvider